nagyist/beam/README.md

 `rollup -c`

 Will output the build files to the `dist` folder.
+Needs an ES6 version of node (such as v5.6+)

 ## Examples